Ohio Counselor Supervision

 • Interested in the neurobiology of stress

-• Interested in expanding their knowledge of trauma-informed care
+• Interested in expanding your knowledge of trauma-informed care

-• Experiencing legal and ethical concerns in the workplace
+• Concerned about legal and ethical concerns from a former workplace

 • Looking for another safe person to discuss supervision concerns

-• Experiencing secondary trauma and burnout early on in their careers
+• Experiencing secondary trauma and burnout early on in your career

 Erin Pritchard MA, LPCC-S, Certified EMDR Therapist